sn4k3/UVtools/Documentation/osla.md

 2. Previews must all use same image data type
 3. Previews must be sorted from bigger to smaller

+## Layers

+1. Layer table must contain a copy of the used values even if running from gcode
+2. If gcode is not present (`GCodeAddress=0` or `GCodeSize=0`) or machine not able to follow gcode, the layer table must be followed
+3. A slicer can skip gcode generation for a printer with `GCodeAddress=0` and printer will follow the layer table instead

+### Rules:

+* All printers must implement and know how to print by layer table definitions.
+If printer able to gcode, that can be done by issue the gcode equivalent commands while going
+* If is able to print with gcode, and if present, gcode is preferred
+* If able to print with gcode, but if not present, layer table definitions must be used to print

 ## Offsets

 - Preview n = `sizeof(File) + sizeof(Header) + sizeof(CustomTable) + n * PreviewTableSize + SUM(sizeof(..n PreviewDataSize))`